apigee/devrel/references/cicd-jenkins/README.md

 Use the UI to configure the Jenkins Job for multibranch pipelines:

 1. Set the Git repo e.g. `https://github.com/my-user/my-api-proxy-repo`
-2. Path to the Jenkinsfile e.g. `Jenkinsfile`
+2. Path to the Jenkinsfile e.g. `Jenkinsfile-maven`
 3. (Optional) Set the build trigger / polling frequency

 ![Jenkins Config](./img/jenkins-config.png)